CharlieJT/Simon-Memory-Game/README.md

 ### Developer and Business Purpose

 - Should be prepared for any double click, fast clicking or clicking different parts of the board when each feature is running or not running at unexpected times.
-Everyt feature must run with its intended function at any given time.
+Every feature must run with its intended function at any given time.

 - Must show clear & professional examples of JavaScript, jQuery & Jasmine.